-Bottle Drives: Primary fundraising activity for the Troop.
+Bottle Collection Process: Primary fundraising activity for the Troop.
 The majority of the funds are utilized to fund the troop activities and annual budget.
-All Scouts and families are required to participate.
-If excess funds are raised, a portion of funds may be allocated to the individual Scouts.
+All Scouts and families are required to participate and help in maintaining and servicing the troop bottle collection boxes and scheduled bottle drives.
+If excess funds are raised, a portion of funds may be allocated to the individual Scouts based upon family participation in the process.

-Other Fundraisers: Fundraising activities such as Wreaths, Nuts for Scouting, Popcorn, etc. are ways that Scouts can fund their Scouting activities and defray the cost of summer camp.
+Other Fundraisers: Fundraising activities such as Wreaths, Nuts for Scouting, Popcorn, Beef Jerky (meat sticks) etc. are ways that Scouts can fund their Scouting activities and defray the cost of summer camp.
 In these fundraisers, the majority of the funds are allocated to the Scouts based upon their individual participation and sales.
 In addition, Scouts may utilize the funds for Scout related goods and gear.
 For these types of purchases, the Scout first obtains Scoutmaster approval and then submits proof of purchase to the Troop Treasurer with the request for funds.
 (See Key Contacts Section at the End of this Guide)